dracor-org/dracor-frontend/public/doc/tutorials.md

 # Tutorials

-There is a growing number of training materials around DraCor, some of which are listed here:
+There is a growing number of training material around DraCor, some of which is listed here:

 * [dracor-tutorials repo on GitHub](https://github.com/dracor-org/dracor-tutorials): Jupyter Notebooks to get you acquainted with API functions (executable online via binder)
 * [Getting started with rdracor](https://github.com/Pozdniakov/rdracor) (using our API wrapper in RStudio, experimental)